Local Capacity Building

 Developing Ophthalmologists in China

-The company has made great efforts to help the development of the ophthalmology industry in China.
+The Company has made great efforts to help the development of the ophthalmology industry in China.
 As early as 1966, we established Santen Scholarship to cultivate more Chinese ophthalmology talents and improve the specialized level of ophthalmology doctors.
 Over the years, Santen Scholarship has provided a variety of academic support programs, which benefit generations of ophthalmology HCPs.
 The total amount of Santen Scholarship has reached over 21 million RMB by the end of 2020.

 In addition, Santen has recently worked with Beijing Bethune Charitable Foundation to promote the standardization of glaucoma diagnosis and treatment in China through the "Glaucoma Standardization Center Construction Project".
 This not only benefits the majority of glaucoma patients, but also improves the level of diagnosis and treatment in China.